olokos/PS-Printable-Labels/Readme.txt

 All 4 variants are aligned and ready to print. docx allows others to modify the template to their needs and PDF ensures that it can be opened and printed even from a smartwatch.

+V5 is a version with credits revised for each label, aswell as more label images added to the printout, courtesy of Berion!

+Unfortunately, I was not able to find precise information who has created the original FreeMCBoot logo, with the blue patterns behind the letters.

+The authors of the FMCB logo itself could be: ps2dragon, JNABK or Jimmikaelkael.
+It remains unknown which one of the three legends created the logo itself.
+I believe the largest chance is that ps2dragon or JNABK have created the original FMCB logo, which is used in this printout.

 Do You like this project?
 Please do share Your own images for PS1/PS2 Memory stickers!